CU1 15 Day Cuba Tour

 Click here to visit hotel website

 Breakfast and dinner daily (hotels and local restaurants).
 All transport, sightseeing and entrance fees for sites noted as 'visited' in the detailed itinerary.
 Gratuities for local guides, drivers, restaurant staff, porters.
-Airport transfers for land & air customers and for early arriving / late departing land & air customers who book their extra hotel nights through us.
+Airport transfers for land & air customers and for early arriving/late departing land & air customers who book their extra hotel nights through us.

+International airfare to/from the tour.
 Tour Leader gratuity, lunches, drinks, personal items (phone, laundry, etc), departure taxes, domestic and international air taxes (if applicable), "tourist card" fee ($15).
 Airport transfers for Land Only customers.
 Optional trip cancellation insurance.
 Our post-reservation trip notes offer further guidance on optional meal costs, shopping, and locally paid departure taxes.

 Seasonality and Weather